tjek/tjek-js-sdk/INTEGRATION.md

 When you've created the app please email us at hello@shopgun.com to get your app approved so that it doesn't get rate limited.
 Remember to include your API key.

+> We recommend you creating 2 apps: 1 for production, which needs approval, and another for development.
+This ensures environments are mixed.

 ## Installing the SDK

 To install the SDK, please see our [README](https://github.com/shopgun/shopgun-js-sdk/blob/develop/README.md) where to specifies how to install and configure the SDK.